KetusDev/KetusDev/README.md

-- 👋 Hi, I’m @JustSkorpion
+- 👋 Hi, I’m @JustSkorpion Poland
-- 👀 I’m interested in Programing (Lua, Html, Phyton, CSS, Java), Gun, Cryptocurrencies, Stock exchanges, Gaming, FiveM server management
+- 👀 FiveM server management
-- 🌱 I’m currently learning Java, FiveM server management
+- 🌱 C++, Lua, CSS, HTML, Phyton, Ruby
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me skorpion.szymon.3009@gmail.com
+- 📫 How to reach me code.szymon@gmail.com

 <!---
 JustSkorpion/JustSkorpion is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.